jahla/jahla.org/_posts/2013-11-19-security-privacy-etc-key-terms-geekdom.md

 <dl>
 <dt>Best practice security</dt>
-<dd>Obsolete.
+<dd>(1) <em>As it generally applies.</em> Obsolete.
 Bureaucrats using have had time to expound and cogitate, and while they did so, the world moved on.
 Worth noting that they probably used IE6 while doing this.</dd>
+<dd>(2) Infinitely better than the general alternative, which is none.</dd>

 <dt>Cyber</dt>
 <dd>A word that sounds cool.
 Meaning unclear.</dd>